-All cancers are caused by harmful changes in genes that control how cells grow and multiply.
-There are hundreds of genetic changes, also called variants or mutations, that can cause cancer to form, grow, and spread.
+All cancers are caused by harmful changes, or variants (also called mutations), in genes.
+Genes are like blueprints or instructions our body uses to grow and function.
+Cancer genes work to protect our bodies from developing cancer.
+When a cancer gene contains a harmful variant, the gene cannot function correctly and does not protect against cancer as well as it should; this leads to a higher risk for cancer.
 Usually, these harmful variants are acquired over the course of a person's life.
 However, sometimes a harmful variant can be inherited from one or both parents.
-These inherited variants increase the risk of developing certain cancers, often at a younger age than expected, and they can be passed down from one family generation to the next.
+These inherited variants increase the chance of developing certain cancers, often at a younger age than expected, and they can be passed down to the next generations of a family.